rmscode/binary-garden/docs/software/microsoft-office/outlook/outlook.md

 2. If it's your first time launching the app, tap **Get Started** and then **Skip**.
 Otherwise, tap **Menu** > **Settings** > **Add Account**.
 3. Enter your company email address and select **Continue**.
 4. Select **Exchange**.
-5. Enter the your password and a description for the account.
+5. Enter your password and a description for the account.
 6. Select the **Advanced Settings** toggle at the bottom right of the screen.
 7. Ensure that `mail.northeastprecast.com` is entered in the **Server** field.
 8. Leave the **Domain** field blank and enter your full email address in the **Username** field.